-The second thing to keep in mind is most of the plants you will be putting in in September will be planted for over wintering and will be used for late winter harvests or early spring harvest.
-So you need to plan on a hoop house, cold frame or at a bare minimum some Heavy Fabric Row Cover to protect these late plantings.
-So what can you still plant?
+The second thing to keep in mind is that most of the vegetables to plant in the Fall will need protection.
+Vegetables to plant in September will be grown for overwintering and will be used for late winter harvests or early spring harvests.

 You will need to offer them some type of protection over the winter (a Mini hoop house or cold frame would be best).
 Once the weather starts to warm up in February these plants will take off and give you your earliest spring harvest ever!

-Choose mostly leaf lettuces for theses plantings.
+Choose mostly leaf lettuces for these plantings.
 I have found those small leaf lettuce plants survive very well in a cold frame.
 Also look for extra hardy varieties like winter density, that are meant to do well in the winter.
-These hardy varieties can be found online here.

-Kale is one of the hardiest plants out there.
-I have found the crinkly leaf varieties like Vates or Winterbore to be particularly hardy.
 Kale planted in September will grow slowly and will still be small when winter sets in.
-But it will provide a good harvest of small leaves all winter.
+However, it will provide a good harvest of small leaves all winter.
 Then the plants will take off in the spring.

 The leaves on claytonia are small so you should use it as an addition to salads, based on other crops.
 Try tucking a few seeds of this fun plant into a corner of your cold frame or hoop house this year!

 It’s not too late to think about planting a few other leafy greens.
-These greens will be over wintered and gardeners will harvest them in the late winter after the 10 hour days return.
+These greens will be overwintered and gardeners will harvest them in the late winter after the 10-hour days return.
 You can even plant things like turnips or beets.
 BUT you will be growing them only for the small tender tops, not the roots.
-Other greens include arugula, chard, chicory, endive, mizuna, sorrel and tatsoi.

 Remember all of the 5 Crops you can still plant in September require protection if you live in a cold winter area.
 Mini hoop houses or cold frames are a great addition to your garden!
 And will extend your harvest all winter long!